shengyao1998/Stock_Trading_Management_System/README.md

 ## 3. Draft out Software Architecture
 Research and consult senior developer how to structure the architeture.
 Draft out a suitable architecture.

-## 4. Framework
-Look into the framwork that best suite the application.
-Compared each framework and decide the backbone of the program.

-## 5.

 # Project Objective & Description
 ### Objectives